Learn to read and write the Arabic alphabet

 TIP: Almost all letters are written with ‘clockwise motion’ of the pen.

-Ideally, you will want to achieve a fluid circular movement for the letters.
+Ideally, you want to achieve a fluid circular movement for the letters.
 It will take quite a few attempts but even if your current handwriting isn’t great, there is no reason why you cannot make the effort this time!
+If you practise writing the letters while at the same time listening to each of the sounds, you will soon master the alphabet.

 A Guide to Writing Arabic